-Making a budget can help you get control of your money.
-But one of the biggest challenges is deciding which budget categories to include.
+Making a budget is an important first step in reaching your financial goals.
+One of the biggest challenges is deciding which budget categories to include.

 And if you need a simple way to keep track of what’s in your budget, you can grab a free budget template and budget categories list in the resource library!